10 Tips To Help Protect /Keep Your Privacy

 In case you didn’t know it, there’s an ongoing assault on your personal and financial privacy.
-Countless private organizations as well as some specific ‘alphabet agencies’ of your government are collecting and maintaining detailed records on us.
+Countless private organizations as well as some specific ‘alphabet agencies’ are collecting and maintaining detailed records on all of us.

 While clearly your privacy is under siege, there are things you can do about it…